Back to all posts

 While deep tissue is fantastic for targeted relief, it’s not for everyone or every situation.
 If your main goal is to unwind, de-stress, and soothe generally tense muscles, a classic Swedish massage is likely a better fit.
 The pressure is gentler, focusing on overall relaxation rather than working out deep, specific knots.
 Think of it this way: if you’re looking for a therapeutic experience to address a chronic issue, deep tissue is your go-to.
 If you’re seeking a calming escape to melt away the day’s stress, Swedish is the answer.
 For those who want deep pressure but a different experience, you might also consider Ashiatsu Deepfeet Bar Therapy, which uses broad, consistent pressure from the feet.

-Who Should Avoid This Treatment
+Who Should Avoid Deep Tissue Massage?

 Your safety and comfort are always the top priority, and there are certain situations where deep tissue massage should be avoided.
 Because it involves such firm pressure, it’s not recommended for everyone.
 You should talk to your doctor before booking if you have a history of blood clots, are taking blood thinners, have a bleeding disorder, or are undergoing cancer treatment.
 This type of massage is also not safe for expectant mothers; a gentle prenatal massage is a much better and safer option.
 Additionally, if you have any open wounds or a skin infection, it’s important to reschedule your appointment until you’ve fully healed.
 Always be sure to discuss any health concerns with your therapist beforehand.